OJWatson/ojwatson.co.uk/content/authors/ojwatson/_index.md

 ---
 authors:
 - admin

 bio: |
   I am a Lecturer and Imperial College Research Fellow (Eric and Wendy Schmidt AI in Science Fellow) at Imperial College London, working within [I-X](https://ix.imperial.ac.uk/) and the [MRC Centre for Global Infectious Disease Analysis](https://www.imperial.ac.uk/mrc-global-infectious-disease-analysis/).

-My research sits at the intersection of infectious disease modelling and mortality estimation: I build open, reproducible tools that support decision-making and improve data equity.
+  My research sits at the intersection of infectious disease modelling and mortality estimation.
+I build open, reproducible tools that support decision-making and improve data equity, with applications including malaria and COVID-19.

 education:
   courses: